Fuel, maintenance costs driving up price of running Trillium Line | CBC News

 "The increase in rail operating cost estimates are primarily due to higher support costs required based on Stage 1 experience," deputy treasurer Isabelle Jasmin told councillors last week.

-That included the hiring of a litany of consultants to work on unexpected issues.
+That included the hiring of a litany of consultants to work on unexpected problems.

-- City has a 'final fix' for the LRT but hasn't ID'd root cause

-- 'Egregious violations of public trust': LRT rushed into service, commission finds

 How do costs compare to the original O-Train?